ishansharma495/salesanalysis/README.md

 Used the ‘Distinct’ value:

-•	Retrieved values such as branch and city location, and unique products sold.
+•	Retrieved values such as branch and city location, and unique products sold
 <summary>
 <details>